-The first time you visit a site, the browser (in the case of Validately, the browser needed for proper functionality is Google Chrome) will save pieces of the site (like images, etc), because the browser can display the files stored in its cache much faster than it can pull fresh files from a server.
+The first time you visit a site, the browser (in the case of Validately, the browser needed for proper functionality is Google Chrome or MS Edge) will save pieces of the site (like images, etc), because the browser can display the files stored in its cache much faster than it can pull fresh files from a server.
 The next time you visit that site, the cached files will help cut down the page load time.

 Problems can arise if the connection is using an older version of cache and the site has since updated….this causes, simply, confusion!
 Clearing the cache will allow a fresh connection to be established and is a good first step in trouble-shooting issues with connections and speed of page loading.